jotaen/klog/Specification.md

 this *time* is referring to the day before the *record’s* date, e.g. `<23:00`.

-The end value MUST be either a *time* or a `?`.
+The end value MUST be either a *time* or a placeholder for a *time*.
-- If the end value is a *time* it MAY be suffixed with a `>` to indicate that this *time* is referring to the day after the *record’s* date, e.g. `0:30>`.
+- In case the end value is a *time* it MAY be suffixed with a `>` to indicate that this *time* is referring to the day after the *record’s* date, e.g. `0:30>`.
-- In case the end value is a `?` the *range* is considered to be open-ended, which means that the end *time* is not determined yet.
+- In case the end value is a placeholder the *range* is considered to be *open-ended*, which means that the end *time* is not determined yet.
+  The placeholder MUST be denoted by a `?`, e.g. `9:00 - ?`;
+  the `?` MAY be repeated, e.g. `9:00 - ???`.
-  This MUST NOT occur more than once per record.
+  An *open-ended range* MUST NOT occur more than once per record.
-  The `?` MAY be written in repeatedly, e.g. `???`.

 ### Duration
 A *duration* is an *entry* that represents a period of time.